adean20csc/dcaf-abe/docsite/source/config_bada.rst

     ipmi_username: root
     ipmi_password: localpassword

-variables in roles
+Variables in Roles
 ~~~~~~~~~~~~~~~~~~

-Ansible roles allow you to organize playbooks and reuse common configuration steps between different types of hosts.
-A role will allow you to define what a host is supposed to do, instead of having to specify the steps needed to get a server configured a certain way.
-Role specific variables are stored in the role/vars directory.
+Ansible roles allow you to organize playbooks and reuse common configuration steps
+between different types of hosts.
+A role will allow you to define what a host is
+supposed to do, instead of having to specify the steps needed to get a server
+configured a certain way.
+Role specific variables are stored in the role/vars
+directory.